Make a Ginger Bread House

 Tootsie Rolls - make a logpile

-Chuckles - Sled seat - use small candy canes for runners and a licorice whip for
+Chuckles - Sled seat - use small candy canes for runners and a licorice whip for the rope

 Red and Green Gumdrops